Back to all posts

 • Quicker results - unlike organic search engine optimisation, which can take a long time to implement and even longer to see results, PPC often allows you to see increased traffic fairly quickly

-• Targeted advertising - paid search allows for detailed targeting, including geographic location, time of day, and user demographics, meaning small businesses can tailor their advertising to reach the most likely customers.
+• Targeted advertising - analytics for paid search allows for detailed targeting, including geographic location, time of day, and user demographics, meaning small businesses can tailor their advertising to reach the most likely customers.

 • Cost control - with PPC, you can set a marketing budget for how much you want to spend per day or per campaign, making it easy to manage costs